aws-amplify/docs/cli-toolchain/cognito-triggers.md

 Certain AWS Services can [invoke Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html) in response to lifecycle events.
 The Amplify CLI provides trigger templates for common use cases.

 If you wish to modify the functionality of these templates, you are able to do so locally before pushing them.
+After selecting the templates via the CLI, your local copy of the templates are located in `amplify/backend/function/<function-name>/src`.

 Amazon Cognito allows you to set up one Lambda trigger for certain events.
 In order to create additional flexibility when configuring Cognito triggers via the CLI, the CLI will create an index file which loops through JavaScript modules.
 Each template that you configure is its own JavaScript module.